 Others may find what they receive depends on their circumstances, including any income their family has, as well as housing and childcare costs.

-One issue is that it usually takes five weeks from the date of claiming to receiving a first payment, although claimants may be able to get an advance loan.
+It usually takes five weeks from the date of claiming to receiving a first payment, although an advance loan may be possible.

 An application for universal credit may put a stop to any tax credits you receive, even if it proves to be unsuccessful.